Mkk1313/recipe-rating-inference-and-prediction/README.md

 <iframe src="assets/fig8_hypothesis_test.html" width=800 height=600 frameBorder=0></iframe>

 **Results:**
-- French recipes mean rating: 4.6407
+- French recipes mean rating: 4.6488
-- Similar non-French recipes mean rating: 4.6325
+- Similar non-French recipes mean rating: 4.5860
-- Observed difference: 0.0082
+- **Observed difference: 0.0628**
-- **P-value: 0.5432**
+- **P-value: 0.0008**

-**Conclusion:** With a p-value of 0.5432, we **fail to reject the null hypothesis** at the α = 0.05 significance level.
-The data does not provide sufficient evidence that French recipes are rated higher than similar non-French recipes when controlling for ingredients.
+**Conclusion:** With a p-value of 0.0008, we **reject the null hypothesis** at the α = 0.05 significance level.

-This suggests that the prestige associated with French cuisine does not translate to higher user ratings on Food.com.
-When recipes have similar ingredients, users rate them similarly regardless of whether they're labeled as "French."
-This implies that recipe ratings are primarily driven by the actual ingredients and execution rather than cultural associations.
+The data suggests that **French recipes ARE rated higher than similar non-French recipes** when controlling for ingredients.
+This indicates that the prestigious reputation of French cuisine may indeed translate to higher user ratings, even when comparing recipes with similar ingredients.

 ---